Jacinda Ardern rolls to reelection in New Zealand amid global praise for pandemic battle

 Ardern was expected to win going into the election.
 But the main unknown was by how much.

-Labor’s main opposition party, the center-right National Party, is projected to have one around 27 percent, or 35 seats, down from 44 percent in the last election in 2017.
+Labor’s main opposition party, the center-right National Party, is projected to have won around 27 percent, or 35 seats, down from 44 percent in the last election, in 2017.

 At the start of the year, before the pandemic, polls showed the Labor and National parties in a tight race.